UFC 264: Poirier vs. McGregor 3 | Event Profile, Full Results & Legacy

 Main Event: Poirier vs. McGregor 3

-Through the second and third minutes of the round, Poirier maintained top control.
-McGregor threatened a guillotine; Poirier defended.
-As the round wound down, both men returned to their feet and exchanged shots in the centre of the cage.
 At 4:59 of round one, with one second left, McGregor stepped back off his left leg to throw a counter — and the tibia broke.
 The bone gave way under the weight transfer; the leg buckled at the ankle.
 McGregor fell forward, screaming.

 Co-Main Event: Burns vs. Thompson

 Gilbert Burns fought a three-round welterweight chess match.
 After his UFC 258 title-fight loss, Burns needed a win to stay in the upper tier of welterweight contention.
-Stephen Thompson, the karate-style striker who had twice fought for the welterweight title, was a credibility opponent.
+He used his wrestling to chain takedowns through every round, landed sustained ground-and-pound, and avoided the long-range exchanges Thompson wanted.
+Final scorecards: 29-28, 29-28, 29-28.

 Full Results